 After lunch we were invited to the chocolate factory.
 We followed a group of a dozen or so tourists who had the sense to skip the plantation tour and move straight to the chocolate making.

 The "factory" turned out to be a thatched roof structure with no walls, housing a table, two benches and an open fire.
 First we roasted the cacao beans in a well worn iron wok.
 When they cooled, we rolled the beans between our fingers to break off the outer husks.
 The freshly roasted cacao beans were collected and poured into a hand-cranked grinder that was firmly attached to the edge of the table.
 We all took turns winding the handle around and around in big circles.
-The gritty cacao powder was scooped into a large, wooden bowl and mixed with milk and sugar.
+The gritty cacao powder was scooped into a large, wooden bowl and mixed with sugar.
 We were all handed a ball of the mixture and instructed to vigorously knead and roll our little masses.
 When we'd sufficiently processed the chocolate, each of our offerings was collected and rolled into a large uniform rectangle by hand with a rolling pin.
 The result looked like a cross between brownies and fudge.
 This was cut into small squares and offered back to us for sampling.
 It was beyond my wildest dreams.
 If I'd been a passionate advocate of dark chocolate before, I was now beginning to feel an evangelical calling.

 We sat and savored the fruits of our hard earned labor until the rest of the tourists had cleared out, floating on our own little cloud of cacao bliss.
 "One more square?"
 I asked my cacao loving partners.
 They agreed that they'd already eaten at least a half dozen squares each.
 "Yes, " I smiled, unable to help myself, "but they are small."